codingforeveryone/READMEs/JavaScript/regular-expressions-beginners-guide.md

 ## References

-There are a number of regular expression tutorials on the web, the above is a simplied and combined version of the following resources:
+There are a number of regular expression tutorials on the web, the above is a simplfied and combined version of the following resources:

 [W3Schools JavaScript RegExp Reference](http://www.w3schools.com/jsref/jsref_obj_regexp.asp)